ulyanalakevich/test-app/README.md

 The Sign In page allows users to enter their credentials and log in to the application.
 It consists of a form where users can input their username and password, and a list of social media links for alternative sign-in options.
 The background of the page displays a captivating image to enhance the user experience.

+## Catalog Page

+The Catalog component presents collection of universities in United States.
+It showcases university cards, each displaying information such as the university's name, country, and website link.
+Users can easily click on the website link to access more details.
+Additionally, users have the option to mark their favorite universities by clicking the "Add to favorites" button on each card.
+The component arranges the favorite universities at the beginning of the grid, offering a personalized experience to users.

 ### Technologies Used

 - React: A popular JavaScript library for building user interfaces.